-Keith N. Hampton is a professor in the Department of Media and Information, in the College of Communication Arts and Sciences at Michigan State University.
-Before joining the faculty at MSU, he held the position of Endowed Professor in Communication and Public Policy and Co-Chair of the Social Media & Society Cluster in the School of Communication and Information at Rutgers University; Assistant Professor at the Annenberg School for Communication, University of Pennsylvania; and Assistant Professor of Technology, Urban and Community Sociology & Class of '43 Chair in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology.
+Before joining the faculty at MSU, Hampton held the position of Endowed Professor in Communication and Public Policy in the Department of Communication at Rutgers University; Assistant Professor at the Annenberg School for Communication, University of Pennsylvania; and Assistant Professor of Technology, Urban and Community Sociology and Class of '43 Endowed Chair in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology.
 He received his Ph.D. and M.A. in sociology from the University of Toronto, and a B.A.
 (Hons) in sociology from the University of Calgary.